 - Orbital's Blue Album concludes with the epic "One Perfect Sunrise", which was also supposed to be the swan song for the band, but they later got back together.

 - The song that ends Sgt.
-Pepper's Lonely Hearts Club Band, "A Day In The Life," concludes with all four of the Beatles striking the piano in a final chord that runs 45 seconds.
+Pepper's Lonely Hearts Club Band.
+"A Day in the Life" concludes with all four of the Beatles striking the piano in a final E major chord that runs 45 seconds.
 Music critic Greil Marcus called it "an ending that will never be matched."

 - The Smashing Pumpkins played their final show (at least before they reformed) in 2000 at the same venue they played their first gig at.
 The concert featured songs from all of their albums, and even Billy Corgan's dad showed up on stage.